Best Time to Visit Osaka: A Seasonal Guide for Travelers

 - Autumn is less crowded than spring, making it easier to explore popular attractions.

-Winter (December to February): Illuminations and Cozy Comforts
+Osaka in Winter (December to February): Illuminations and Cozy Comforts

 Why Visit in Winter?